ThemesGravity

 1988 Viola Available

 There are only a few Borman violas in existence.
-This viola has a beautiful, warm, round tone that projects well in the largest of halls but when needed can cut through the fullest orchestration.
+This viola has a beautiful, warm, round tone that projects well.
 The instrument's acoustic qualities and tonal palette allow it to be successful in all situations; i.e. orchestral, chamber, and soloist.

 Commissioned in 1987 and completed in 1988 it's a newer instrument that captures the sound and quality of older, more expensive instruments.
-Pinchas Zukerman recently played it and loved it.
-You can also click here, here, and here to listen to Jaime Laredo playing the Shostakovitch "Sonata for Viola and Piano Op.
+You can click here, here, and here to listen to Jaime Laredo playing the Shostakovitch "Sonata for Viola and Piano Op.
 147" on his Borman viola to get an idea of what this instrument sounds like.

 1988 Viola available